Spinachboul/Spinachboul/README.md

 - 📄 Know about my experiences [Click Here!!](https://drive.google.com/file/d/1927CJt_bnsjaLGY3PBBs9NQ9ZjrUB2sZ/view?usp=sharing)

-- ⚡ Fun fact **I think I want to pursue modelling if not being a developer**
+- ⚡ Fun fact **What do call a Moloch Horridus with 3 thorns?
+The ridiculous answer is at the end of this page**

 <h3 align="left">Connect with me:</h3>
 <p align="left">